exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 If any sentence exceeds 50 characters, print only the first 50 characters followed by an ellipsis (`...`).
 If the text contains more than three sentences, output only an ellipsis as the fourth line.

-Suppose there is a file named "ari.txt" with the following contents:
+Suppose there is a file named "ari.txt" with the following contents (this text will be used for all examples below):

 > ARI was designed for military use in 1967.
 It was for real-time
 > monitoring of readability on typewriters.
 It offered an automated